 I enjoy music – I am blessed with a string of music memory and appreciation that dates back fifty years and I am especially fortunate that I regularly hear new things that give me pause to think – and that is the core of my enjoyment – thinking.
 It’s that that I’m most grateful for.

 I have a different idea of success than many and that’s a good thing.
 I have wishes and desires that may never be met, and some that will, but I have experience, trust, and strength enough to allow that the future might hold pleasant opportunities, surprises.

-This morning I woke my son at his request – 8:15, warning him the act of actually getting out of bed is not a thing I can help with – and went to the bank to try to accomplish something.
+This morning I woke my daughter at her request – 8:15, warning her the act of actually getting out of bed is not a thing I can help with – and went to the bank to try to accomplish something.
 Inside the door, up a small flight of stairs and hidden by the brick wall were two gentlemen bundled in street clothes, fast asleep with toques pulled over their eyes – last night’s preparation for the morning sun.
 I counted out twenties to deposit, pushed my card into the slot and began to push buttons – aware of the noise in the confined space.
 They didn’t budge.
 One is younger – probably thirty or so, the other looks to be around forty five – and these are guesses based on the skin of their faces – pointing up from the floor and visible only from nose to neck.
 They’re both gloved, one has mismatched boots – a heavy black work boot and a tan one.

 My mind went to the defensive for a moment, a mitt-full of cash in my hand – pushed into an envelope and two people laying at my feet who could likely overpower me and take it all with little trouble.

 It’s a strange place we go to – defensive – and I watched it and me from the outside while I completed the task.
 It’s something you have to consciously weigh.
 It’s interesting to me that a default setting has to be overcome to allow the human to act.
 I don’t consider myself programmed – but something was there.
 I still can’t identify it.